kriscoleman/SharpCheddar/README.md

 Wait for Peer Review.
 Upon Peer Review completion, the merge can be completed.

 Later, before publishing new changes, a pull request from develop to master should be created for a new release.

+## Trello Board
+The project is managed on a public trello board.
+Feel free to join up and contribute, or just watch the progress! https://trello.com/b/D3uSgguS/sharpcheddar%F0%9F%A7%80

 ## Deployment
 I'm working on CI/CD to publish the project as a nuget package automatically on pull requests to `master`.
 I will update the documentation upon completion.